These are the oldest

 circa 1919

-and have the double metalheadband with the name Brandes Superior on the
+and have the double metalheadband with the name Brandes Superior

 top of the headband.
 The earpieces pictured may not have been the